Opioid Treatment and Naloxone

 Hub and Spoke Model for Opioid Dependence Treatment

-As a part of Towards Recovery: The Mental Health and Addictions Action Plan for Newfoundland and Labrador (PDF), the Opioid Dependence Treatment Working Group was established in Fall 2017.
-Under the direction of the Working Group, a new provincial Hub and Spoke Model for Opioid Dependence Treatment (ODT) was developed and is currently being implemented across many regions in our province.
+As a part of Towards Recovery: The Mental Health and Addictions Action Plan for Newfoundland and Labrador, the Opioid Dependence Treatment (ODT) Working Group was established in Fall 2017.
+Under the direction of the Working Group, a provincial Hub and Spoke Model for ODT was developed.
+Regional Opioid Treatment Centres (also known as hubs) are located throughout the province.
+Spoke implementation is ongoing.

-The model also included the establishment of a Provincial ODT Centre of Excellence.
-Health Canada has provided funding to Eastern Health over three years under the Substance Use and Addiction Program (SUAP) for this important initiative.
-The Centre of Excellence is located in Eastern Health and is provincial in scope and mandate.
+The model also included the establishment of a Provincial ODT Centre of Excellence, which was renamed the Newfoundland and Labrador Centre on Substance Use in 2022 to expand and support the changing needs for substance use treatment in the province.
+The NLCSU is located in the Eastern-Urban Zone of NLHS and is provincial in scope and mandate.

 Wayne Bishop, manager